-These phenomena were observed at the site with winds that have opportunity to accelerate over the open lands to the northwest through west to southeast of the site.
-The Proposed Development penetrates winds that formerly flowed over the existing lands.
-These winds are redirected, tending to split with portions flowing over, around and down the proposed buildings' façades.
-At the pedestrian level, the winds redirect to travel horizontally along the buildings, around the corners and beyond, creating minor windswept areas and, on occasion, windy, though not uncomfortable, conditions at or near the buildings' corners, and in the gaps between, and these conditions are primarily attributable to the setting.

-Winds emanating from remaining compass points are more effectively mitigated, though to varying degrees, by the local surrounds, and as such, upon impact with the proposed, tend to split, flowing over, and to a lesser extent around and down the buildings' faces.
+These phenomena were observed at the site with winds that have opportunity to accelerate over the more open lands to the east through south of the Development site.
+The proposed Development penetrates winds that formerly flowed over the more open existing site.
+These winds are redirected, tending to split with portions flowing over, around and down the proposed building's façades.
+At the pedestrian level, the winds redirect to travel horizontally along the building, around the corners and beyond, creating minor windswept areas at or near the building's corners, and in the gaps between buildings, and these conditions are primarily attributable to the setting.
+Winds emanating from remaining compass points are more effectively mitigated by the local surrounds, and as such, upon impact with the proposed, tend to split, flowing over, and to a lesser extent around and down the building's faces.
 At the pedestrian level, the winds redirect to travel horizontally along the ground, around corners and beyond.

-Comfort conditions expected at the proposed Development site are generally more comfortable, relative to the existing setting.
+With inclusion of the proposed Development, ground level winds at many locations will improve, with occasional localized areas of higher pedestrian level winds.
 This is primarily attributable to the exposure of the existing setting, which is well managed by the proposed design, and the resulting conditions are considered acceptable to the suburban context.
-Where mitigation was recommended, it was achieved through: irregular façades, canopies, balconies, landscaping, plantings, and others, that were incorporated into the proposed Development's massing and landscape design.
+Where mitigation was recommended, it was achieved through:

+- steps in the façades

+- podium

+- canopies

+- balconies

+- landscaping

+- plantings